 Meet Khadija and Jamal

-With only $150 and 4 children aged 6 and under, Khadija and Jamal took the plunge to start Henna Sooq.
-With that $150 in hand they bought 50 boxes of henna powder as the very first product they had for sale in the online store.
+With only $150 to buy 50 boxes of henna with 4 children aged 6 and under in tow, Khadija and Jamal took a risk to start Henna Sooq.
+With those 50 boxes of henna powder and a flimsy website filled with paypal payment buttons, they dropped their very first product.

 Khadija first fell in love with henna after using Moroccan henna powder for her hair that she had discovered in a Moroccan shop in Montreal.
 The Moroccan shop was filled with the most beautiful of Moroccan ornaments, clothing and traditional beauty products.
 With her curiosity to learn more about henna, Khadija decided to take a henna body art workshop to learn more.
 The henna body art class turned on the flame of her creativity and then in turn began the creation of Henna Sooq.